mahiprime2001/Login-signup-page-ajax-scss-json-mysql/README.md

 ## 🙋 Discussions

-Do you have questions, ideas or any request related to Vuemmerce?
+Do you have questions, ideas or any request related to prime?
 Start a <a href="https://github.com/mahiprime2001/Login-signup-page-ajax-scss-json-mysql/discussions">discussion here</a>.